alexeygrigorev/build-your-own-search-engine/README.md

 X_emb = sentence_embeddings.numpy()
 ```

-Note that if use a GPU, first you need to move your tensors to CPU
+Note that if you use a GPU, first you need to move your tensors to CPU

 ```python